nltk/nltk_book/en/app-nlp-python.rst

   (has-suffix "test.txt" "ing")

-Ruby is a more recently developed scripting language than Python, best known for its convenient web application framework, *Ruby on Rails*.
+Ruby is a more recently developed language than Python, best known for its convenient web application framework, *Ruby on Rails*.
+It currently lacks the extensive set of libraries that Python enjoys.
 Here are two Ruby programs for finding words ending in `ing`:lx:\ ::

   ARGF.each { |line|